 Hyundai’s Performance Blue paint color that features heavily in its N division branding is the most common color to find up for sale.
 This is paired with a red line around the bottom of the car underlining the side skirts and both bumpers.
 For a more understated look, Dragon Red paintwork was the only color option to drop the red accents.
 Black roofs were an optional extra at £500 so some cars feature this contrasting look or the same color paint all over.

 Apart from the obvious bodywork checks looking for scratches or dents, there were reports of poor paint jobs from the factory.
-Patchy paint coverage could result in rust but this is something Hyundai should deal with under warranty.
+Patchy paint coverage could result in rust (which a few owners have admitted to already!) but this is something Hyundai should deal with under warranty.
 Speak with the owner to establish if they’ve had any repairs made during the warranty period.
+The biggest problem area is the front apron, which is also susceptible to the most amount of damage from stone chips.

 Hyundai i20N driving on road